In March 2014, in addition to his duties as Head Football Coach, Toop was named the Interim Deputy Director of Physical Education and Athletics.

 Also included on Toop’s collegiate coaching resume are stops as an assistant football coach at Colgate (1987-91), Union (1985-86) and Albany (1983-84).
 The Union Dutchmen advanced to the NCAA Division III Tournament both years with Toop serving as an assistant coach.
 Prior to that, those familiar with New York-area high school football may remember him from his time as an assistant coach at Holy Cross High School (Flushing) in 1982 and at Chaminade (Mineola) from 1977-81.
 He guided Holy Cross to the 1982 Catholic Football League City Championship, while Chaminade took home the CFL title in 1977 and 1978.
 During his time in the high school ranks, Toop fulfilled his Maritime commitment working on off-shore oil rigs and sailing with Master Mates & Pilots.
 He also fulfilled his Naval Reserve commitment.

 Toop was a linebacker for USMMA from 1973-76 and earned four letters.
 The Mariners’ team captain in his senior campaign, he garnered the team’s Defensive Most Valuable Player Award, along with All-Conference, Honorable-Mention All-East and Honorable-Mention All-America accolades.
-He will be inducted into the Academy's Athletics Hall of Fame.
+He will be inducted into the Academy's Athletics Hall of Fame in September 2015.

 Born on Dec.
 18, 1954, Toop graduated from USMMA in 1977 with a Bachelor’s Degree in Nautical Science and earned a Master’s Degree in Social Studies Education from Albany in 1984.
 Toop and his wife, Diana, reside in Stony Brook, NY and have two children, Marcus, a Captain in the United States Marine Corps and Jaclyn, a graduate of Union College.